-One of the most perceptible symptoms of vitamin d deficiency, is depression.
-Depression impairs all aspects of human function and according to the World Health Organization, Depression is the leading cause of disability worldwide, affecting about 121 million people [R].
-A recent report, which evaluated several woman studies determined that low vitamin d levels were associated with higher incidences of mood disorders in women specifically premenstrual syndrome, seasonal affective disorder, non-specified mood disorder, and major depressive disorders [R].
+One of the most perceptible symptoms of vitamin D deficiency in adults is depression.
+Depression impairs all aspects of human function and according to the World Health Organization, depression is the leading cause of disability worldwide, affecting about 121 million people [R].
+A recent report, which evaluated several women studies determined that low vitamin D levels were associated with higher incidences of mood disorders in women specifically premenstrual syndrome, seasonal affective disorder, non-specified mood disorder, and major depressive disorders [R].

 6. Back Pain

 Low back pain is a chronic condition, which debilitates millions of people and lowers overall quality of life.
-Several observational and controlled studies have found that vitamin d deficiency may be related to chronic musculoskeletal chronic low back pain [R, R, R].
-In a very large observational study with over 9,000 study participants, it was found that low vitamin d levels was directly related to back pain, to its severity, and to difficulty in performing daily activities.
+Several observational and controlled studies have found that vitamin D deficiency may be related to chronic musculoskeletal chronic low back pain [R, R, R].
+In a very large observational study with over 9,000 study participants, it was found that low vitamin D levels were directly related to back pain, its severity, and difficulty in performing daily activities.

 7. Impaired Wound Healing